pierrerousseau/pierrerousseau.github.com/_posts/documentations/tutorials/2014-11-22-mopidy-on-raspberry-pi.md

     [http]
     hostname = 0.0.0.0

-    Finally we will set it up as a service for *systemd* with the [help of dz0ny].
+Then we will set it up as a service for *systemd* with the [help of dz0ny].

     $ su
     $ vi /etc/systemd/system/mopidy.service